Rancho Ramon — tract guide to San Ramon homes (1975)

 Black-and-white newspaper ad from February 1976 in the Concord Transcript.
 It features a formal invitation to the grand opening of Rancho Ramon and includes a drawing of a large two-story house with a three-car garage, steep gabled roof, and tall front windows, representing the new style of suburban homes introduced in San Ramon during the mid-1970s.

-Vintage advertisement from the Concord Transcript, February 1976, warmly inviting the public to the grand opening of Rancho Ramon.
+Vintage advertisement from the Concord Transcript, February 1976, inviting the public to the grand opening of Rancho Ramon.
 The ad features an illustration of a stately two-story home with a three-car garage—symbolic of the larger, more contemporary homes shaping San Ramon's suburban growth.

 Set on generous 10,000 sq. ft. lots, the homes of Rancho Ramon broke from the low-slung ranch styles that had dominated postwar California suburbs.
 Instead, they featured soaring cathedral ceilings, expansive windows, and two-story layouts with square footages approaching 3,000.
 These were homes designed to impress, as much about image as function.
 Every plan included a three-car garage, a novelty and a nod to the growing affluence and auto-dependence of the suburban family.

 Buyers were also drawn to thoughtful touches: Spanish tile or cedar shake roofs, ceramic-tiled foyers, and all-electric kitchens—futuristic in their time.
-Master suites often included walk-in closets, and several floor plans incorporated custom fireplace designs, enhancing the sense of luxury.
+Primary suites often included walk-in closets, and several floor plans incorporated custom fireplace designs, enhancing the sense of luxury.

 The Fairways: golf course prestige